Oh (Ciara song): Music video

 The music video for "Oh" was directed by the Fat Cats.
 It begins with Ciara sitting with "little" Ciara watching a video player.
 The camera zooms into the video player and reveals an overview of Atlanta and scenes of Ciara and her friends at a block party in an alley.
 She performs the first verse and first chorus in the middle of the street, while she is surrounded by guests and their cars.
 There are dance sequences throughout the remainder of the video and a scene with Ciara performing on top of a car as Ludacris raps.
 Ciara is also "ridin' slow" in a classic model Oldsmobile.
-There are also cameos by Gucci Mane, Jazzy Pha, and Boyz n da Hood.
+There are also cameos by Gucci Mane, Jazze Pha, and Boyz n da Hood.

 Ciara described the choreography as "the real star" and "very intense".
 Also, Ciara quoted that she and her choreographer tried "to find the best moves that we can".
 The video was choreographed by Devyne Stephens.
 It features former dancers of Usher and MC Hammer.

-"Oh" was nominated in the "Best R&B Video" category at the 2005 MTV Video Music Awards, but lost to Alicia Keys's "Karma".
+"Oh" was nominated in the Best R&B Video category at the 2005 MTV Video Music Awards, but lost to Alicia Keys's "Karma".